Three people seriously injured in Rotorua 'disorder event'

 Police are appealing for information following a "disorder event" in Rotorua early on Sunday morning.

-Rotorua field crime manager Inspector Lindsay Pilbrow said officers were called to a disorder event on Tania Crescent in Western Heights at around 2:30am.
+Rotorua field crime manager Inspector Lindsay Pilbrow said officers were called to Tania Crescent in Western Heights at around 2:30am.

 Pilbrow said on arrival police established there were multiple areas where activity had taken place and a number of injured people who had been assaulted.